-() Note: you can configure the Periscope in such way that every fully-colored/half-colored bar holds for 5/2.5 Kmh (Mph) respectively.
+() Note: you can configure the Periscope to use a speed of 5 and 2.5 Kmh/Mph for every fully-colored and half-colored bar, respectively.

 Temperature indicator

 It shows the temperature of the engine as calculated by the ECU unit of the motorcycle.
 The digits will start blinking when